johnathanvman/F6/index.md

 				}
 				if(unit(s[2]).Name == "Wolf Queen"){
 					Entrys = [" I kick the queen in the stomach, and she stumbles back before falling to a knee.
 Her crown flings onto the throne behind her.
 She looks up and admits she's been bested.
 I give her a kiss before swallowing her down.
 She doesn't struggle as she slides into my belly.
 I try on her crown while she digests, but it doesn't quite fit right.
 I leave it on the throne and turn to leave.
 I feel like my appetite has increased after eating her!"]
 				}
+				if(unit(s[2]).Name == "Harpy Queen"){
+					Entrys = [" I make a running jump off the throne to reach the flying Queen, and my hands find purchase around her ankles.
+I pull her down, and we clash into a pile of coins and other treasure.
+Her crown is lost amongst the glinting gold and gems as I squeeze her talons together and swallow them down.
+She sighs and admits defeat once I reach her thighs.
+We slowly work together to avoid "+choose(["upending ","raking "])+"her feathers the wrong way.
+It takes awhile, but eventually her wings are fully tucked down my throat.
+She tells me to make the most of her before sliding into my belly.
+I feel her get comfortable and digest peacefully as I climb out of the pile of priceless treasures.
+I dust myself off, and turn to leave."]
+				}
 			}else if(s[4] == 3){//WILLING